 A key feature of our explanation for asymmetry is that recessions are times of high uncertainty.

-Evidence from the Survey of Professional Forecasters supports this prediction.
+Evidence from the Survey of Professional Forecasters supports this prediction (section 3).
 The median forecast error and the dispersion of the GDP forecast across a panel of forecasters goes up in recessions.
 This is evidence of more uncertainty about the state of the business cycle in recessions.

-A calibration exercise shows that the model is able to replicate the negative skewness of output, investment, employment and consumption.
+A calibration exercise shows that the model is able to replicate the negative skewness of output, investment, employment and consumption (section 6).
 The model matches not only the magnitude of asymmetry but also its frequency pattern.
 Skewness in output changes is a high frequency phenomenon.
+It decreases as the length of the period over which changes are computed increases.
+It disappears for 3-4 year changes.
+The model replicates this pattern because short term uncertainty about the current state is resolved after a few periods (section 7).